 The Customs Treaty of 1923 in effect created a customs union based on the principle of open borders.
 Liechtenstein’s export statistics do not itemise trade with and via Switzerland.
 For this reason, trade between Switzerland and Liechtenstein can hardly be measured.

-Of Liechtenstein’s 37,475-strong work force (as at December 2016), more than 50% are cross-border commuters, around half of whom reside in Switzerland.
+Of Liechtenstein's 41,352-strong work force (as at December 2021), more than half are cross-border commuters; of these, some 59% are resident in Switzerland.

 Swiss nationals in the Principality of Liechtenstein